daveRendon/DevCamp/HOL/dotnet/06-appinsights/README.md

 1. A server side SDK that integrates into the ASP.NET processes
 2. A snippet of JavaScript sent down to the client's browser to monitor behavior

-We will add both components to our application and enable the sending of telementry into the AppInsights service.
+We will add both components to our application and enable the sending of telemetry into the AppInsights service.

 1. Navigate to the `appinsights` folder and open the starter solution in Visual Studio.